cockroachdb/cockroach-operator/README.md

 - Kubernetes 1.15 or higher (1.18 is recommended)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
-- A GKE cluster (`n1-standard-4` machines are recommended)
+- A GKE cluster (`n2-standard-4` is the minimum requirement for testing)

 ## Install the Operator

-Apply the CustomResourceDefinition (CRD) for the Operator:
+Apply the custom resource definition (CRD) for the Operator:

 ```
 kubectl apply -f https://raw.githubusercontent.com/cockroachdb/cockroach-operator/master/config/crd/bases/crdb.cockroachlabs.com_crdbclusters.yaml
 ```

-Apply the Operator manifest:
+Apply the Operator manifest.
+By default, the Operator is configured to install in the `default` namespace.
+To use the Operator in a custom namespace, download the Operator manifest and edit all instances of `namespace: default` to specify your custom namespace.
+Then apply this version of the manifest to the cluster with `kubectl apply -f {local-file-path}` instead of using the command below.

 ```
 kubectl apply -f https://raw.githubusercontent.com/cockroachdb/cockroach-operator/master/manifests/operator.yaml
 ```

+> **Note:** The Operator can only install CockroachDB into its own namespace.

 Validate that the Operator is running: